fang-bio/PD_DSV_curli_metagenomics/results/figures/README.md

 ## Figure 2

-**Ecological relationships and joint associations of *Desulfovibrio* and curli-associated genes with Parkinson’s disease case status**
+**Joint associations of Desulfovibrio and bacterial curli genes with PD case status**

 - **Panel a:** Spearman rank correlations between *Desulfovibrio* abundance and curli-associated gene abundance among samples in which both features were detected, stratified by disease status.
 - **Panel b:** Spearman rank correlations between *Desulfovibrio* abundance and total *E. coli* abundance among samples in which both features were detected, stratified by disease status.